 COURSE LEARNING OUTCOMES GRADUATE QUALITIES MAPPING PROFESSIONAL STANDARD MAPPING On successful completion of this course, you should be able to Completing these tasks successfully will contribute to you becoming Competencies from multiple Professional Bodies (see below) 1 Explain and describe a range of fin de siecle, twentieth and twenty-first century genres that disrupt the Western Realist tradition.
-6 2 Using relevant literary criticism, textual analysis and theory evaluate concepts otherness and ethical approaches to diversity of gender, race, ethnicity, sexuality and species that challenging fiction addresses.
-Creative and critical thinker of Ethical 1.1.4 3 Conduct literary research and organise textual analysis in clear, concise, accurate, coherent and convincing written and oral forms.
-Engaged Collaborate with the work of others and work in teams to support the collective learning of the group.
-Engaged 5 Considering the way narrative speaks a questions of sustainable development and the intersections between environmentalist visions for the planet and human freedom o Empowered Sustainability-focussed 1.2.5, 5.1.2, 5.1.3, 10.2.2, 13.2.5 Compotencies by Professional Rody
+Knowledgeable 6 2 Using relevant literary criticism, textual analysis and theory evaluate concepts of otherness and ethical approaches to diversity of gender, race, ethnicity, sexuality and species that challenging fiction addresses.
+Creative and critical thinker Ethical 1.1.4 3 Conduct literary research and organise textual analysis in clear, concise, accurate, coherent and convincing written and oral forms.
+Engaged 4 Collaborate with the work of others and work in teams to support the collective learning of the group.
+Engaged 5 Considering the way narrative speaks to questions of sustainable development and the intersections between environmentalist visions for the planet and human freedom Empowered Sustainability-focussed 1.2.5, 5.1.2, 5.1.3, 10.2.2, 13.2.5

-Competencies by Professional Body

-CODE COMPETENCY AUSTR ALIAN INSTITUTE FOR TEACHING AND SCHOOL LEADERSHIP 6 PROFESSIONAL ENGAGEMENT: Engage in professional learning EDUCAT TION FOR SUSTAINABLE DEVELOPMENT GOALS 1.1.4 The learner understands how extremes of poverty and extremes of wealth affect basic human rights and needs.
+Comp Competencies by Professional Body CODE DDE COMPETENCY AUSTRA ALIAN INSTITUTE FOR TEACHING AND SCHOOL LEADERSHIP 6 PROFESSIONAL ENGAGEMENT: Engage in professional learning EDUCA EDUCATION FOR SUSTAINABLE DEVELOPMENT GOALS 1.1.4 The learner understands how extremes of poverty and extremes of wealth affect basic human rights and needs.
 1.2.5 The learner is able to reflect critically on their own role in maintaining global structures of inequality.
 5.1.2 The learner understands the basic rights of women and girls, including their right to freedom from exploitation and violence and their reproductive rights.

-5.1.3 The learner understands levels of gender equality within their own country and culture in comparison to global norms (while respecting cultural sensitivity), including the intersectionality of gender with other social categories such as ability, religion and race.
+respecting cultural sensitivity), including the intersectionality of gender with other social categories such as ability, religion and race.